morinlab/lab_scripts/expands_wrapper/README.md

   --pyclone_dir PYCLONE_DIR			Specific output directory for PyClone files --pyclone_only PYCLONE_ONLY		TRUE: Generate PyClone input only, skip EXPANDS [default: FALSE]
 ```

+As of version 14.2, the steps for generating PyClone input files from the same data as is used by EXPANDS have been split off into `generate_pyclone_inputs`.